-Whilst none of us are formally 'in-charge', adopting the guiding principles, approaches and toolkit of the Inclusive Communities Framework enables all of us to lead person-centred and community-oriented work, and create a wave of system leadership which inspires others to work in this way.
+Whilst none of us are formally 'in-charge', adopting the guiding principles, approaches and toolkit of the Inclusive Communities Framework, enables all of us to lead person-centred and community-orientated work, creating a wave of system leadership which inspires others to work in this way.

-The ICF supports local leaders at all levels to work alongside communities, and to act in a way that embodies the 3 key pillars of building Inclusive communities.
-They need to be active in building a story of our local areas as welcoming open places where everyone is treated with dignity and respect and feels that they belong.
+The ICF supports local leaders at all levels, to work alongside communities and to act in a way that embodies the three key pillars of building inclusive communities.
+They need to be active in building the story of our local areas, as welcoming, open places, where everyone is treated with dignity and respect and feels that they belong.

-Working in this way will help to build competence, skills and knowledge across the system, strengthening local connections and trust within communities, and giving us all the opportunity to contribute to developing and implementing inclusive communities and a shared vision of place.
+Working in this way will help to build competence, skills and knowledge across the system, strengthening local connections and trust within communities, giving us all the opportunity to contribute to developing and implementing inclusive communities and a shared vision of 'place'.